 She Holds Up the Stars by Sandra Laronde

 12-year-old Misko is visiting her grandmother on the reservation for the summer.
 She has lived in the city with her aunt after her mom left.
 She dreams of a horse named Mishtadim, then sees a horse being violently whipped by a neighboring white man.
-She meets the man’s son and he justifies his dad’s brutality but Misko lectures him about the horrors of breaking people and animal and things.
+She meets the man’s son and he justifies his dad’s brutality but Misko lectures him about the horrors of breaking people and animals and things.
 She names the horse Mishtadim and convinces the boy named Thomas, who is just as maltreated as the horse, to let her help train him with kindness instead of violence.
 She grows into a new love for the land and Thomas grows into a new perspective of how he and the horse should be treated.

 Sisters of the Neversea by Cynthia L. Smith